Post Title: Research Fellow (AI & Neural Network Design) – 81917

-Organisation Advertising Description: School of Cancer and Genomic Sciences, College of Medical and Dental Sciences.
+Organisation Advertising Description: Institute of Cancer and Genomic Sciences, College of Medical and Dental Sciences.

 Full time/part time: Full time

 Grade/band: Grade 7